How does solar PV work?

 - For safety, isolator switches are also placed before and after the inverter.

 - A PV-generation meter is connected inside your home, so you can see a real-time display of how much electricity the system is generating.
-The meter also measures the amount of electricity exported to the grid, and this is used to calculate your Feed-in Tariff payment, which provides cash in return for generating your own electricity.
+The meter also measures the amount of electricity exported to the grid, and this is used to calculate your Feed-in Tariff payment, which provides cash in return for generating your own electricity if you are registered for it.

 - Finally, if you want to export excess electricity to the grid, there will be another cable to your consumer unit (fuse box).